-- (c) Severability of Rules.
-If any of these rules are found to any statute, rule or decision, the rule(s) shall be deemed to conform to said statute, rule or decision, and the remaining rules shall remain in force and effect. - (d) Telephonic or Remote Video Appearances.
-All counsel, litigants and witnesses are required to be present in court at any evidentiary hearing.
-Counsel, litigants and witnesses may appear telephonically or viaremote video at selected nonevidentiary hearings, such as Case Management Conferences.
-If any counsel, litigant or witness wishes to appear telephonically or via remote video appearance for an evidentiary hearing or at any selected non-evidentiary hearing, permission must first be granted by the Court upon a finding of good cause.
+(c) Severability of Rules.
+If any of these rules are found to be in conflict with any statute, rule or decision, the rule(s) shall be deemed to conform to said statute, rule or decision, and the remaining rules shall remain in force and effect.

+(d) Telephonic or Remote Video Appearances.
+All counsel, litigants and witnesses are required to be present in court at any contested evidentiary hearing.
+Counsel, litigants and witnesses may appear telephonically or via remote video at all selected uncontested non-evidentiary hearings, such as a Case Management Conferences.
+If any counsel, litigant or witness wishes to appear telephonically or via remote video appearance for a contested an evidentiary hearing or at any selected non-evidentiary hearing, permission must first be granted by the Court upon a finding of good cause.
 Counsel, litigants and witnesses may apply ex parte to the Court for such permission.
 Counsel, litigants and witnesses should visit the Court's website to determine if leave of the Court is required to appear telephonically or via remote video and to download, fill out and file the Request for Remote Appearance form for submission to the Court if needed.
 The Court uses the Zoom application to conduct remote proceedings.
 Instruction for using Zoom to participate in proceedings can be also found on the court's website at www.sierra.courts.ca.gov.
 (Eff.01/01/09; subd (a) amended eff.
 01/01/23; subd (d) amended eff.
 01/01/23; subd. (d) amended eff.
 01/01/24.)